dannycahyo/personal-website/src/markdown/why-bother-learning-data-structures-and-algorithms.md

 ## Conclusion

-Learning and caring about algorithms and data structures can improve your programming skills, secure high-paying job opportunities, and develop a strong foundation for building efficient, robust software.
+In conclusion, it is essential to recognize that data structures and algorithms are not merely academic concepts to be shelved away after completing a computer science course.
+These skills are crucial for the ongoing success of software developers, as they play a significant role in shaping the efficiency and effectiveness of our work.
+By debunking the myth that data structures and algorithms are not relevant to day-to-day tasks, we can better equip ourselves for the challenges that lie ahead in the ever-changing landscape of software development.
+And lastly, learning and caring about algorithms and data structures can improve your programming skills, secure high-paying job opportunities, and develop a strong foundation for building efficient, robust software.